NOTE: For the purposes of SXSW, the abbreviation "ACC" stands for "Austin Convention Center" and NOT "Austin Community College."

 During this time, you will check in, watch a brief introductory video and select your crews.

-Conference Volunteers may sign-up for no more than 3 Conference Crews, and will typically start building their schedule at the calls.
-Production Volunteers will have an opportunity to talk with the SXSW Staff and Crew Chiefs, and sign-up for ONE crew.
+All-Conference Volunteers may sign-up for no more than 2 All-Conference Crews, and will typically start building their schedule at the calls.
+Music Festival Volunteers will have an opportunity to talk with the SXSW Staff and Crew Chiefs, and sign-up for ONE crew.

 All local volunteers wishing to volunteer for SXSWedu or SXSW, new and returning, must attend a volunteer call in order to complete the registration process.
 If you are unable to attend one of the calls, or if the volunteer calls have already passed, you will need to contact a volunteer coordinator for more information.